alexr415/438-project-1-gorup-10/README.md

 - then press a

 - ### API Testing:
--after following the necessary installation steps:
+- after following the necessary installation steps:
--npm install -g newman
+- npm install -g newman
--newman run api-tests.json
+- newman run api-tests.json

 We got styling help for this document from [this guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)